FairwindsOps/insights-docs/docs/configure/cli/cli.md

 ---
 meta:
   - name: description
-    content: The Fairwinds Insights CLI is a tool for interacting with the API.
-It can be used to manage Policies and Automation Rules in Insights and validate OPA policies offline
+    content: "The Fairwinds Insights CLI is a tool for interacting with the API.
+It can be used to manage Policies and Automation Rules in Insights and validate OPA policies offline"
 ---
 # CLI Setup
 The [Fairwinds Insights Command-Line Interface](https://github.com/FairwindsOps/insights-cli) (CLI)